NPURG/FaKnow/doc/source/user_guide/data/text_based.rst

-Text based false news detection
+Text based fake news detection
 --------------------------------
-Faknow adopts a unique processing method for text datasets, implemented through the ``TextDataset``.
+Faknow adopts a unique processing method for text datasets, implemented through the :ref:`TextDataset <faknow.data.dataset.text>` .
 This class inherits from PyTorch's Dataset class and can therefore be used together with PyTorch's DataLoader.
 TextDataset implements a text dataset class for loading and processing datasets containing text features.
 It supports preprocessing operations on text features, such as word segmentation, encoding, etc.,